-This chapter starts out by addressing what constitutes a pedestrian, and the obligation of both pedestrians and motorists to use due care.
+This chapter starts out by addressing what constitutes a pedestrian and the obligation of both pedestrians and motorists to use due care.
 Section III addresses crosswalks.
 Pedestrians and sidewalks are covered in Section IV.
 Roadway shoulders are addressed in Section V. Section VI explores the requirements that apply to pedestrians using the roadway.
 Section VII addresses other situations involving pedestrians-the driver's obligation to stop for blind pedestrians, safety zones set aside for exclusive pedestrian use, and traffic patrol members directing students entering a crosswalk.
 Because pedestrian rights and obligations are defined in great detail in the Vehicle Code, the applicable sections are reproduced in Section VIII.
 Local rules in some of the more populous areas of Oregon are set forth in Section IX.
-Personal injury protection ("PIP"), uninsured ("UM") and underinsured ("UIM") insurance considerations are addressed in Section X. Finally, Section XI examines current trends in pedestrian advocacy.
+Personal injury protection ("PIP"), uninsured ("UM"), and underinsured ("UIM") insurance considerations are addressed in Section X. Section XI discusses roadway authority liability considerations.
+Finally, Section XII examines current trends in pedestrian advocacy.

 Claims involving pedestrians are very fact specific.
 Liability often is disputed.
 Thorough investigation and documentation of all the facts is essential.
-For more about investigating collisions, see Chapter 9, Investigation by Richard J. Vangelisti.
-Pedestrian claims frequently require assistance from an accident reconstruction expert, a topic that is addressed in Chapter 26, Accident Reconstruction Experts by R. Brendan Dummigan and Ron K. Cheng.
+For more about investigating collisions, see Chapter 9, Investigation by Nathan S. Sosa & Laura Polster.
+Pedestrian claims frequently require assistance from a crash reconstruction expert, a topic that is addressed in Chapter 43, Accident Reconstruction and Bio-Mechanical Testimony, by Devin Robinson.